stephenpark7/Weather-Today-React/README.md

 # Weather Today

 ## Description
-A full-stack web application built using React as the front-end framework and NodeJS/Express for the back-end.
+A full-stack web application built using React for the front-end and NodeJS/Express for the back-end.
 It fetches geolocation data and weather data using third-party APIs.

 ## Demo Link
 https://weather-today-react.herokuapp.com/